 Many small business owners choose to set up their business as an LLC (Limited Liability Corporation) as opposed to a sole proprietorship or corporation.
 An LLC protects your personal assets such as your house and your car and keeps them separate from your business assets.
 Setting up your business as an LLC does have advantages, but there is still some risk involved.
-That’s why you should purchase LLC insurance.
+That’s why you should purchase LLC insurance (also called business insurance or liability insurance for LLCs).
 Here are our recommendations of the top 5 providers of LLC Insurance.

 Top 5 Providers of LLC Insurance